 In some countries, companies have started to talk about back-to-office plans.
 This is true where a certain percentage of the population has been vaccinated and has low infection rates.
 This news has seen a mixed response.
 Some of the employees are all excited to go back to physical locations and meet people.
 On the other hand, some of them are anxious.

-They are cautious and anxious about the incomplete vaccination process, the still prevalent risk of virus, and the idea of disrupting their routine.
+They are cautious and anxious about the incomplete vaccination process, the still prevalent risk of the virus, and the idea of disrupting their routine.

 5. How to achieve a breakthrough

 A well-designed people plan required to succeed in these areas, which covers the areas mentioned above.
 Once the plan is defined, this is where internal communications come into the picture, as it is this department that will amplify the message strategically.
 Internal communications, in conjunction with HR, can formulate a calendar that covers the different work units and determine the tonality and frequency of the messaging.

 6. Open new avenues for conversation

 We human beings are social animals; we need in-person to connect to perform and succeed.
 In physical offices, water cooler chats, lunches, and celebrations are different ways to connect.